datacarpentry/image-processing/_episodes/03-skimage-images.md

 > image to transform, `image`, the dimensions we want the new image to have, `new_shape`.
 >
 > Image files on disk are normally stored as whole numbers for space efficiency, but tranformations and other math operations
-> often result in converion to floating point numbers.
+> often result in conversion to floating point numbers.
 Using the `skimage.img_as_ubyte()` method converts it back to whole numbers
 > before we save it back to disk.
 If we don't convert it before saving, `skimage.io.imsave()` will do so regardless and generate a
 > warning that can safely be ignored in this instance.
 >